How to make your Mustang driving tour environment friendly ?

 Take care of Environment and Culture

-• Encourage small business by staying and eating at homesaty, local lodges and teahouses.
+• Encourage small business by staying and eating at homestay, local lodges and teahouses.
 Teahouses and small lodges are run by the local families with family members actively involved in running it.
 Teahouses have been hosting tourists for over two decades making them efficient and hygienic for tourists to stay and eat.

 • Bring reusable bags for carrying around packing souvenirs to avoid micro-plastics bags.
 Plastics and packed foods are the main cause of litter around the Himalayas.